mkutsybala/EPAM-HW-DB/readme.txt

+# Repository with homework "Networking with Linux"
+# Studen Mykhailo Kutsybala
-Completed tasks are placed in separate directories.
+- Completed tasks are placed in separate directories.